Home › Addiction › Oar Rx Reviews ” Rating: 4.8 / 5 4.8/5 Alcohol is one of the trickiest...Read More

 What questions still need to be answered about telemedicine startups?

 Telemedicine is still very much in its infancy, and there are many questions about these startups’ business models and how consumers will react to these offerings.
 Here are two burning questions on my mind:

-Will the doctors get the medical advice right?
+Will virtual doctors get the medical advice right?